brandonsmith1002/Sunrise-Sunset-Finder-Eval/README.md

 - [i18Next](https://www.i18next.com/)
 - [Jest](https://jestjs.io/)

 This App is written in React 18 using functional components, and is styled in a responsive design with Bootstrap 5.
 It is statically typed with TypeScript and uses React PropTypes for runtime type checking of function props.
+The code has been linted with ESLint and formated with Prettier, according to best practices.
 The design of each component is to have a single logical purpose, and to be reusable.
 The App will responsively work on any screen size.

 ### Internationalization